heartpoints/heartpoints.org/docs/usingGithub.md

     `./hp hub pull-request`

+You will be taken to the newly created pull request page.

+## Automatic Build and Test for Pull Requests
-You will be taken to the newly created pull request page, where you can see your pull request is automatically tested by the development pipeline.
+On the newly created pull request page, on the "Conversations" tab, near the bottom, there is a "Checks" section.
+In this section you can see your pull request is automatically tested by the development pipeline.
 Look for the "Status" or "Details" links on the "Conversation" tab of the pull request to understand what automatic testing jobs are running, and whether they passed or failed (you will see a yellow circle for running, green check for passing, red x for failing)

+## Merge to Master with Automated Production Deployment & Verification

 Once you have passing jobs with green checks and at least one review signoff from a colleague, then, assuming you have the latest changes incorporated into your branch, you will be ready to merge!
 Click "Squash and Merge" to squash